timka/moto-cd/README.md

 # Moto-cd

-Moto-cd is a slightly modified version of https://github.com/andreaconti/auto-cd made just for fun.
+Moto-cd (multi-auto-cd) is a slightly modified version of https://github.com/andreaconti/auto-cd made just for fun.

 -----------------------------